SeldonIO/seldon-core/docs-gb/getting-started/quickstart/quickstart.md

 Congratulations!
 You have now deployed a Seldon Pipeline that exposes an endpoint for you ML application 🥳.
+For more tutorials on how to use Core 2 for various use-cases and requirements, see [here](https://docs.seldon.ai/seldon-core-2/user-guide/examples).

 ## Clean Up